Hailun: Geography and climate

 Hailun is located on the Songnen Plain with the Lesser Khingan mountain range to the west.
 Its administrative area ranges in latitude from 46° 58' to 47° 52' N, and in longitude from 126° 14' to 127° 45' E.

-Hailun has a humid continental climate (Köppen: Dwb), with long, cold, and dry winters and humid, warm summers.
-The daily mean temperature in January, the coldest month, is −21.1 °C. The daily mean temperature in July, the warmest month, is 21.9 °C. The average annual temperature of Hailun is +2.48 °C. Nearly two-thirds of the annual precipitation falls between June and August.
-With percent possible sunshine ranging from 53% in July to 71% in February, the city receives 2,680 hours of sunshine annually.
+Hailun has a humid continental climate (Köppen: Dwa), with long, cold, and dry winters and humid, hot summers.
+The daily mean temperature in January, the coldest month, is −21.0 °C. The daily mean temperature in July, the warmest month, is 22.2 °C. The average annual temperature of Hailun is +2.7 °C. Nearly two-thirds of the annual precipitation falls between June and August.
+With percent possible sunshine ranging from 52% in July to 68% in February, the city receives 2,570 hours of sunshine annually.